nu-decree/viceroy-decree-website/exampleSite/content/english/pages/summer-opportunities.md

 ---

+### Attend Local Cybersecurity Conferences

+Scholars may attend local cybersecurity conferences as part of their summer professional development.
+This is an opportunity to engage with the cybersecurity community, learn about current trends, and expand professional networks.

+{{< notice "info" >}}
+We can support up to $300 per scholar in ONE conference registration fees.
+Travel, lodging, and other expenses are not covered.
+{{< /notice >}}

+#### Process to request support

+**1. Identify a conference**
+- Select a relevant local cybersecurity conference taking place between June and September (before the regular classes are resume).
+- Ensure the event does not require travel or overnight stay.

+**2. Submit a request for approval**
+- Provide the conference name, date, location, and registration cost.
+- Include a short justification (2–3 sentences) explaining how the event supports your professional development.

+**3. Confirmation and registration**
+- Wait for approval before registering.
+- After approval, complete your registration and keep proof of payment.

+**4. Submit proof and reflection**
+- Upload proof of registration/payment as requested.
+- Share your experience through your biweekly LinkedIn reflection, highlighting key takeaways and insights.

+---

+---

 ### Biweekly Reflections
 If you are joining any of these summer oportunities, you are required to submit a biweekly Linkedin post in our [LinkedIn group](https://www.linkedin.com/groups/14431610) reflecting on their summer activities.